 "The battle for Fallujah was a success in that it ended with ISIS driven out and a government established that had representation from the local Sunni community," says Nathaniel Rabkin, managing editor of the political risk publication Inside Iraq Politics.

-"Having said that, there was a lot of ugliness associated with campaign, including damage to infrastructure and allegations of abuses by Shia militia groups."
+"Having said that, there was a lot of ugliness associated with the campaign, including damage to infrastructure and allegations of abuses by Shia militia groups."

-On June 26th, Iraqi Prime Minister Haider al-Abadi announced that Iraqi forces had successfully liberated the city of Fallujah from ISIL.
+On June 26, Iraqi Prime Minister Haider al-Abadi announced that Iraqi forces had successfully liberated the city of Fallujah from ISIL.
 The announcement marked the fourth time that Fallujah had violently changed hands since the American invasion Iraq in 2003.
-In this case, the city, once known as a center of Sufi Islam, was retaken only after months of US air raids and besiegement by Iraqi ground troops.
+In this case, the city, once known as a centre of Sufi Islam, was retaken only after months of US air raids and besiegement by Iraqi ground troops.

 Before heavy fighting in the city began this June, an ISIL fighter reached out to the Jordanian religious scholar for advice, saying that members of ISIL had committed "mistakes" in Fallujah, including acts of murder, and had mistreated the local population.

-"There is no time to indulge in details, however if I survive this ordeal I might get into details.
-But let’s suppose that the mistakes had to do with murder, what I should do, and if it had to do with violations of Islamic law, what should I do so I face God with clean conscience?
+"There is no time to indulge in details.
+However, if I survive this ordeal I might get into details.
+But let’s suppose that the mistakes had to do with murder, what should I do?
+And if it had to do with violations of Islamic law, what should I do so I face God with clean conscience?
 Would my repentance for these actions be enough for God to forgive me if I am a member of this group?"

 During the run-up to the battle, the fighter said that ISIL members debated whether to allow their own family members and other civilians to flee Fallujah.
-He also estimated that the group had only around 800 members prepared to defend Fallujah from the Iraqi Army, whose numbers were known to be far greater.
+He estimated that the group had only around 800 members prepared to defend Fallujah from the Iraqi Army, whose numbers were known to be far greater.

 "We in Fallujah are under siege by the Shia, the [hostile Sunni tribes], and the apostates.
 We have decided that we should fight to death.
 Our morale is high, but the city is under siege and no supplies can come in.
-The enemy- the Iraqi army- is over 30,000 while the Mujahedeen are only 800 and are shrinking as a result of the airstrikes.
+The enemy - the Iraqi army - is over 30,000 while the Mujahedeen are only 800 and are shrinking as a result of the air strikes.
 The American air force bombs us even if someone fires a bullet."